acdh-oeaw/dse-static-cookiecutter/README.md

 * [Digital Edition Micro-Editor](https://github.com/acdh-oeaw/de-micro-editor) for customization of interactive features is enabled
 * Geovisualization of places via [leaflet.js](https://leafletjs.com/) powered maps
 * Ships with an [Oxygen XML Editor](https://www.oxygenxml.com/) project `.xpr` including some transformation scenarios for local development/testing of TEI to HTML transformations.

+## Full Text Search
+As mentioned above, DSE-Static-Cookiecutter implements a faceted full text search with [Typesense](https://typesense.org/).
+This breaks of course the static site paradigme but as ACDH-CH we are confident to keep our own typesense instance up and running for a long time.
+If you don't have your own typesense instance you could have a look at https://cloud.typesense.org/.

+Alternatively you could rewrite the XSLT's to produce valid XHTML files and implement a powerful full text search using the awesom [staticSearch](https://github.com/projectEndings/staticSearch).

+Previouse versions of DSE-Static-Cookiecutter shipped with an option to implement staticSearch but this had to be dropped due to limited maintainance resources.

 ## Projects using DSE-Static-Cookiecutter